 While today’s headlines lament the cessation of Saturday delivery, it wasn’t all that long ago that Americans could get their mail seven days a week.
 Until 1912, mail was delivered on weekends, until religious leaders, concerned that their flocks were spending more time socializing than sermonizing, intervened to have Sunday deliveries prohibited throughout most of the United States.
 Not only did the Postal Service once deliver every day, they used to deliver mail multiple times a day, sometimes up to seven times a day in places like New York.
 The phasing-out of multiple deliveries began in the 1950s but wasn’t fully complete until the 1990s.

 Benjamin Franklin isn’t the only famous American to have logged some time working at the U.S. Postal Service.
 Future Presidents Abraham Lincoln and Harry Truman were both selected as postmasters of their Midwest hometowns.
 Truman quickly turned most of the actual work over to an assistant, but Lincoln stayed in his position for more than three years.
 Before he reached international fame as the pilot of the Spirit of St. Louis, Charles Lindbergh was a civilian mail pilot for the Postal Service.
 Entertainers and artists like Walt Disney, Rock Hudson, Sherman Helmsley and Bing Crosby sorted and delivered mail in their pre-fame years, and Illinois Governor and perennial Democratic presidential candidate Adlai Stevenson once worked as an assistant postmaster general.
 There has even been an unofficial Postal Service mascot who gained international fame in his day.
 Owney, a homeless dog who was adopted by the staff of an Albany, New York branch office in 1888, started accompanying his new owners on their delivery routes.
-Within a few years he had branched out, travelling first around the country and then around the world, collecting official mail and baggage tails from his new fans wherever he went.
+Within a few years, he had branched out, traveling first around the country and then around the world, collecting official mail and baggage tails from his new fans wherever he went.
 Unfortunately, not every employee of the U.S. Postal Service was fond of Owney; He was put to sleep after biting the hand of an Ohio clerk.
 Newspapers across the country published Owney obituaries as America mourned the passing of this famous mail mutt.
 Today, more than 120 years after his death, his spirit lives on in a variety of ways: He’s on both Facebook and Twitter, serves as the inspiration for a blog that recreates his adventures on the rails and in July 2011 Owney was even honored with a commemorative stamp.